30 Things To Do In The Netherlands – Suggested By Locals

 Scheveningen is crowded but worth a visit on a sunny day.

-28. Visit The Mauritshuis In The Hague
+28. Mauritshuis Museum Visit In The Hague

-29. Discover Zeeland’s Dikes
+29. Zeeland Dikes Exploration

 The Netherlands lies in a delta of three rivers on land, mainly below sea level.